vahidirn/laravel-filter-query-neo4j/readme.md

 }
 ```

-Custom rules can be listed in the $filterQueryNeo definition along with the built-in rules and work in the same way.
-The first rule in $filterQueryNeo is the default rule for the field.
+Custom rules can be listed in the $filterQuery definition along with the built-in rules and work in the same way.
+The first rule in $filterQuery is the default rule for the field.
 If it's not the first rule it must have the rule name added as a suffix to the field name in the query.

 Rule names are converted to 'ucfirst' and appended to 'scopeFilter'.